voxserv/freeswitch_conf_minimal/docs/tutorial_01_simple_pbx.md

 Simple PBX tutorial
 ===================

+Copyright (c) 2015 Stanislav Sinyagin <ssinyagin@k-open.com>

+This document is a work in progress.

 After installing the minimal config, your FreeSWITCH server is able to process SIP requests, but its dialplan is empty, so the calls would not go anywhere.
 This short tutorial lists the steps to get started with a